I love WordPress, and I’m sure you do too. I can’t imagine myself building websites using any other platform, other than WordPress.

 Here you can manage and see how many hits the URL is receiving, toggle or move to another group or folder.

 Should you wish to delete a redirect in the future, perhaps because it’s no longer getting any hits or you no longer need it to be redirecting it, then you can do so with a single click.

-You’re not finished yet, you now need to go back to your Google web master tools account, and mark the 404 error page URL you’ve just created a redirection for as “fixed”.
+You’re not finished yet, head back to your Google webmaster tools account, and mark the 404 error page URL you’ve just created a redirection as “fixed”.
 See image below.